securitytxt/security-txt/draft-foudil-securitytxt.md

 within a "security.txt" file for incident response.
 In such cases, extreme caution should be taken before trusting such information, since it may have been compromised by an attacker.
-Implementors should use additional methods to verify such data including out of band verification of the PGP signature, DNS-based approaches, etc.
+Implementors should use additional methods to verify such data including out of band verification of the PGP signature, DNSSEC-based approaches, etc.

 ## Redirects {#redirects}